spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities.md

 Palette Edge enables you to deploy Kubernetes workloads in remote locations characterized by limited or intermittent connectivity and limited compute infrastructure.
 This means you can deploy Kubernetes clusters at scale and ensure application performance, availability, security, and lifecycle management across a diverse range of edge locations.
-These locations include hospitals, retail stores, telco environments, restaurants, manufacturing facilities, rural areas, and many more.
+These locations include hospitals, retail stores, Telco environments, restaurants, manufacturing facilities, rural areas, and many more.

 Palette Edge supports both VM and container-based workloads, multiple Kubernetes distributions, and Intel and ARM